How to Find The Best Barbell Pad

 Every weightlifter should have a barbell pad in their gym bag!
 Also known as squat pads, or hip thrust pads, this piece of weightlifting equipment is designed to make your barbell leg workouts more comfortable, and less painful.

-A barbell pad is designed to take the pressure off of your hips, neck, and upper back when you're using a barbell, especially when you start adding more weights to hit PRs and certain leg exercises.
+A barbell pad is designed to take the pressure off of your hips, neck, and upper back when you're using a barbell.
 However, not all barbell pads are created equal.
-There are various different looking barbell pads that come in various lengths, thickness, and material.
+There are various types of barbell pads that come in different lengths, thicknesses, and materials.
 Some are high quality, while others tear quickly or absorb sweat.
 Knowing what to look for will ensure that you get the best barbell pad for your leg day!

 What should you look for?

-Below are the four main things you should consider when shopping for a barbell pad.
+Below are the four main things you should consider:

 Pay close attention to the material and thickness

-The first thing to consider when looking for barbell pads is the material and how thick it.
+The first thing to consider when looking for barbell pads is the material and how thick it is.
 The material should be durable, but soft so that it's comfortable, and thick enough so that there is enough cushion between your body and the barbell.

 Look for one that is fully covered

 There are typically two main types of barbell pads, fully covered ones and ones that are exposed.
-The ones that are exposed just means that your body is directly in contact with the foam pad, there's no cover to protect it from sweat or tearing.
+The ones that are exposed are exactly what it sounds like, they're uncovered.
+This means that your body is directly in contact with the foam pad, there's no cover to protect it from sweat or tearing.
 Covered barbell pads usually use polyester or synthetic leather to cover and protect the foam pad.

-You want to opt for one that is fully covered because exposed one's get damaged pretty quickly and absorb your sweat.
+You want to opt for one that is fully covered because exposed ones get damaged pretty quickly and absorb your sweat.
 Plus, they're harder to clean!
-Having a protect wrap around the foam makes it easy to clean, makes it last longer, and prevents the foam from soaking up any moisture.
+Having a protective wrap around the foam makes it easier to clean, lasts longer, and prevents the foam from soaking up any moisture.

 Make sure it's secure